 - Once your modem has fully rebooted, turn your set top box back on and wait for it to reboot.

-- Attempt to watch some iiNet TV channels.
-If the issue persists, please call our iiNet TV Support Team on 1300 701 006 for further assistance.
+- Attempt to watch some Fetch TV channels (i.e. not Free-to-Air channels).
+If the issue persists, please call our Fetch TV Support Team on 1300 701 006 for further assistance.